ngrx/platform/docs/effects/api.md

 ## EffectsSubscription

-An rxjs subscription of all effects running for the current injector.
+An RxJS subscription of all effects running for the current injector.
 Can be used to stop all running effects contained in the subscription.

 Usage: